kcjengr/vcp-template/README.md

 `editvcp myvcp`

+Where `myvcp` is whatever name you ended up using for your new VCP.

 ## To Copy

 1) Clone the VCP Template:
   `git clone https://github.com/kcjengr/vcp-template.git`

 2) Run the copy.sh script and give it a new name:
   `./copy.sh`